supsi-dacd-isaac/krangpower/docs/source/log.rst

     The commands.log and krangpower.log files are only written **if the log level is <= logging.DEBUG** (10).

 .. warning::
-    The log files are quite verbose and writing them often causes a *major* execution time overhead, so they should be left unactive if not needed.
+    The log files are quite verbose and writing them often causes an appreciable execution time overhead, so they should be left unactive if not needed.

 .. tip::